The Executive Committee

 Tenure until 2026 Annual Conference

-Circe Henestrosa is a fashion curator and Head of the School of Fashion at LASALLE College of the Arts, Singapore.
+Dr. Circe Henestrosa is a fashion curator and Head of the School of Fashion at LASALLE College of the Arts, Singapore.
 She curated the exhibition Frida Kahlo: Appearances Can Be Deceiving at the Frida Kahlo Museum in Mexico (2012) and co-curated the blockbuster exhibition Frida Kahlo: Making Her Self Up at the Victoria and Albert Museum in London (2018).
 Her work has also been showcased at the Brooklyn Museum (2019), the Fine Arts Museum DeYoung (2020), and Palais Galliera (2022).
 Henestrosa completed her PhD on Frida Kahlo at London College of Fashion in 2024 and has published several notable works on fashion and curatorial practice.

 Laura Washington